-It was first used in dermatology in the early 1980s in the treatment of psoriasis, but it is also used in the treatment of atopic eczema.
-However, it is not a cure and, because of its side effects, it may not be suitable for everyone.
-It is available in the UK as capsules containing 10 mg, 25 mg, 50 mg and 100 mg of ciclosporin.
-A liquid preparation is also available.
+It was first used in dermatology to treat psoriasis, but it’s also effective in the treatment of atopic eczema.
+It’s not a cure for eczema, but can be very effective in keeping the condition under control.
+Because of its side effects, it may not be suitable for everyone.
+It’s available in the UK as capsules containing 10 mg, 25 mg, 50 mg and 100 mg of ciclosporin.
+It also comes as a liquid.

-Ciclosporin is not a cure for eczema.
-Unfortunately, in most cases the eczema comes back again when the treatment is stopped.
-However, in some cases it remains relatively mild for several months without further treatment.
-An added advantage of ciclosporin is a reduction in the need for other treatments such as topical steroids or oral steroids.
+Unfortunately, in most cases, the eczema will come back again when the treatment is stopped.
+However, in some cases, it remains relatively mild for several months without further treatment.
+One advantage of ciclosporin is that it reduces the need for other treatments, such as topical steroids and oral steroids.
 This reduces the side effects from these other treatments.

 Ciclosporin does have side effects, which means that it cannot be used for everyone.
 The side effects of ciclosporin are almost all ‘dose-related’.
 This means that the higher the dose you take, the more likely you are to develop side effects.
-People will also vary in their susceptibility, so that some develop severe side effects quickly, and others can take ciclosporin for many years without the development of side effects.
-Most side effects settle when you stop taking the drug, but the longer you take ciclosporin the more severe the side effects will become.
+People will also vary in their susceptibility, so that some develop severe side effects quickly, and others can take ciclosporin for years without side effects.
+Most side effects settle when you stop taking the drug, but the longer you take ciclosporin the more severe any side effects will become.

 The main side effects of ciclosporin are hypertension (high blood pressure) and reduced efficiency of the kidneys (renal toxicity).
 Ciclosporin can also increase blood lipids (cholesterol).
-Therefore, blood pressure and blood tests to look at kidney function and lipid levels need to be checked before treatment and closely monitored throughout treatment in order to detect any issues quickly.
+Therefore, blood pressure checks and blood tests to look at kidney function and lipid levels need to be carried out before treatment and closely monitored throughout treatment.
+Through monitoring and adjusting doses, side effects are largely reversible.

 What monitoring is needed?

 Kidney function is usually checked using blood and urine tests to measure a substance called creatinine that is removed by the kidneys.
-Blood and urine tests will usually be taken every 3 months, more frequently at the start of treatment.
-If there are signs that your blood pressure or kidneys are being affected, the dose of ciclosporin will normally be reduced, or discontinued, and in most cases things will return to normal.
+Blood and urine tests will usually be carried out every 3 months; more frequently at the start of treatment.
+If there are signs that your blood pressure or kidneys are being affected, the dose of ciclosporin will normally be reduced, or the treatment discontinued.
+In most cases, things will return to normal.

 Does ciclosporin affect fertility or pregnancy?

-It is preferable not to take ciclosporin during pregnancy, but your doctor will discuss your options.
+It’s preferable not to take ciclosporin during pregnancy, but your doctor will discuss your options with you.
 If you are planning a family soon or if you become pregnant while taking ciclosporin, you should discuss this with your doctor straight away.
 You should not breastfeed while taking ciclosporin.

 Can I drink alcohol while taking ciclosporin?

 Ciclosporin may be prescribed in combination with other drugs.
-However, many other drugs interact with it and you should always tell all doctors and medical professionals treating you that you are taking ciclosporin.
-You should not take over-the-counter or dietary supplements such as St John’s wort, without discussing this first with your doctor or pharmacist.
+However, many other drugs interact with it and you should always tell the doctors and other healthcare professionals treating you that you are taking ciclosporin.
+You should not take over-the-counter or dietary supplements, such as St John’s wort, without discussing this first with your doctor or pharmacist.

 Drugs that may interact with ciclosporin include: